serhatgktp/amorr/doc/sprint1/sprint1.md

 **Sprint Goal:**

 - Learn important tools/frameforks.
-- Create a function website using which a user can log-in, sign-up and see static pages such as "About Us", "Contact Us", and "FAQs" with and without logging in.
+- Create a functioning website using which a user can log in, sign-up, and see static pages such as "About Us", "Contact Us", and "FAQs" with and without logging in.

 ---